RETR0-OS/EPICS-AR-Fitness-Coach/AI/Welcome.md

 This script opens the device's webcam and streams the footage.
 The streamed footage is then passed through the YOLOv8 algorithm to detect the bounding box for the primary person in the image.
 The footage is then cropped to the bounding box containing the primary person.
 The cropped image will later be passed to ViTPose for Key-point detection.
 ### yolov8s.pt
 The pre-trained YOLOv8 weights by Ultralytics downloaded by the ultralytics library required to run inferences.

+### pose_estimation.py
+Extends the YOLOv8 human detection script to include pose estimation using the ViTPose algorithm.
+The script resizes the input frame to match the ViTPose model's input size instead of cropping to save on computation on key-point calculation and then passes the frame to the ViTPose model to get the key points.